MicrosoftDocs/entra-docs/docs/identity/multi-tenant-organizations/multi-tenant-organization-known-issues.md

 - Therefore, prior to multitenant organization creation, the usage of the cross-tenant access settings template for identity synchronization is encouraged, with `userSyncInbound` set to true.

-- Similarly, prior to multitenant organization creation, the usage of the cross-tenant access settings template for partner configurations is encouraged with automaticUserConsentSettings.inboundAllowed and .outboundAllowed set to true.
+- Similarly, prior to multitenant organization creation, the usage of the cross-tenant access settings template for partner configurations is encouraged with `automaticUserConsentSettings.inboundAllowed` and `automaticUserConsentSettings.outboundAllowed` set to true.

 ## Creating the multitenant organization using the Microsoft 365 admin center

 - After creating a multitenant organization in Microsoft 365 admin center, you'll see Microsoft admin center created cross-tenant synchronization configurations with the names `MTO_Sync_<TenantID>`.
 Refrain from editing or changing the name if you want Microsoft 365 admin center to recognize the configurations as created and managed by Microsoft 365 admin center.

-- Synchronization jobs created with Microsoft Entra ID will not appear in Microsoft 365 admin center.
+- Synchronization jobs created with Microsoft Entra ID won't appear in Microsoft 365 admin center.
 Microsoft 365 admin center will indicate an **Outbound sync status** of **Not configured**.
 This is expected behavior.
 There's no supported pattern for Microsoft 365 admin center to take control of cross-tenant synchronization jobs created in Microsoft Entra admin center.

 ## Join requests